roshanr11/cmu_afs_tutorial/src/types/cd.md

 # cd

-You can use this command to around directories/folders in your filesystem.
+You can use this command to move around directories/folders in your filesystem.

 To enter a directory, use: